Representation... Does it Matter?

 I caught the movie Ghost in the Shell the other night.
 My initial feelings were mixed because of the obvious reason everyone’s been bitching about since the casting was announced.
 All those White people playing Japanese characters in a Japanese city.

-I am a long time fan of the anime TV series, so admittedly there were some bias I had.
+I am a long-time fan of the anime TV series, so admittedly there was some bias.
 Yet it seemed so glaring, even though the overall movie was pretty good.
 So I asked a friend, Chris, who lives in Japan about what the Japanese perspective was on the issue.
 He explained that they were actually excited by the new movie and had no problem with the casting.
 They also see no problem with such issues when adaptions of their works are done.

 After Chris told me about this, I recalled how many anime I have seen where the characters did not look Japanese.
 It was just about all of them.
 Even the Ghost in the Shell anime series had most of the main characters looking like other races.
 So it was apparently true that the culture had no issue with white-washing.
 When the studios and actors say that they are acting in non-racial roles, they actually get a free pass this time.